Golf Tutorials

 The Fix: The "Backside Against the Wall" Drill

 • Find a wall or a support beam.
-Get into your regular golf posture with your backside just lightly touching the wall.
-You shouldn't be leaning on it heavily.
+Get into your regular golf posture with your backside lightly touching the wall.
+You shouldn't lean on it heavily.

 Reason #4: Your Ball Position is Incorrect for the Club